Introduction of reporting requirement for foreign employers who employ Austrian tax residents

-From 01.01.2020 on, employers of individuals subject to unlimited taxation in Austria were required to withhold Austrian wage tax.
-However, due to the COVID-19 Tax Measures Act this provision was retroactively revoked:
+From 1 January 2020 on, employers of individuals subject to unlimited taxation in Austria were required to withhold Austrian wage tax.
+However, due to the COVID-19 Tax Measures Act, this provision was retroactively revoked.

-Thus, foreign employers without a PE for wage tax purposes in Austria – contrary to the current legal situation and the statements made to date by the Austrian Ministry of Finance – will no longer be required to withhold income tax from the income of their employees with unlimited tax liability in Austria.
+Consequently, foreign employers without a permanent establishment (PE) for wage tax purposes in Austria (contrary to the current legal situation and the statements made to date by the Austrian Ministry of Finance) will no longer be required to withhold income tax from the income of their employees with unlimited tax liability in Austria.
 The new legal provisions apply retroactively from 1 January 2020, i.e. the former law will be reversed from the beginning.

 If the foreign employer has already fulfilled the current obligation to deduct wage tax in 2020, this wage tax deduction will be considered a voluntary wage tax deduction under the new regulation.